evkx/evkx.github.io/content/models/byd/seal/Seal_AWD/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.

 There is only one roof for this model.
-The standard roof has a panoramic roof.
-The glass extends most of the roof, and occupants can open the front part.
-This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
-It has an electric curtain that occupants can use to protect against the sun.
+The standard roof has a large panoramic roof extending from the front to the rear.
+This glass makes the car's interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+The glass is toned to protect against heat from the sun.

 The windows from B-pillar and back are tinted.